 People always say that coffee stunts your growth, does coffee actually have an effect on your growth?

 Rest assured that your latte habit has no effect on your height.
-Research does not support the claim that caffeine stunts your growth.
+Research doesn't appear to support the claim that caffeine stunts your growth.
 The only exception might be for children whose mothers consume too much caffeine during pregnancy.
 As a result, pregnant women are often advised to cut back on caffeine.

 Too much caffeine may cause: